MarkNaeem/move_base_sequence/README.md

 # Move base sequence
 ## Overview
 This is a ROS package that uses a ROS Action server to manage sending multiple goals to the navigation stack (move base action server) on a robot in order to achieve them one after another.
-The package handles everything regarding the goals: recieving, storing, sending, error handling... etc.
+The package handles everything regarding the goals: receiving, storing, sending, error handling... etc.

  ## Dependencies